Need Help With an Immigration Matter in Miami?

 Modern U.S. immigration law is characterized by its hyper-technical statutes, policies, rules, and regulations, left to be disentangled by practitioners, agencies and the courts.
 Obtaining immigration benefits can often be a slow, frustrating process, and practicing in the area of immigration law requires a good deal of perseverance and an obsessive attention to detail.
 Under our ever-changing and increasingly politicized immigration laws and policies, even seemingly minor missteps or oversights can have severe consequences.

 Whether you are a refugee fleeing persecution, an individual fighting deportation, a family member seeking to sponsor a relative, an employer seeking to hire a foreign worker, or a foreign national looking to invest, work, or study in the United States, Figueroa-Contreras Law Group is here to help.

-Contact us today to find out how our Miami immigration attorneys can help you with your case.
+Contact us today to find out how our Miami attorneys can help you with your case.
 Call (305) 501-4141 or reach out to us online to schedule your initial case evaluation.

 U.S. Immigration, Nationality & Consular Matters We Handle

 Our firm handles full-service U.S. immigration, nationality, and consular matters in all 50 U.S. states, Puerto Rico, the U.S. Virgin Islands, and at U.S. Embassies and U.S. consular posts worldwide.
 The experienced immigration team at FIGUEROA-CONTRERAS LAW GROUP has access to valuable resources and an in-depth, up-to-date understanding of U.S. immigration law and policy.

 Our diverse immigration practice includes matters involving:

 - Citizenship and Naturalization

 - Denaturalization Defense